I remember being younger and not giving a second thought to health insurance.

 After all, I was healthy and never needed to go to the doctor for anything.

 But health insurance, like any other form of insurance, is a method of transferring risk.
 Specifically, the risk associated with becoming ill or injured.

-Health insurance allows you to trade off a (arguably) guaranteed small amount of money each year or month, known as your insurance premium, for a potentially much larger sum of money which could be beyond your means to pay in the event you become seriously ill or injured.
+Health insurance allows you to trade off an (arguably) guaranteed small amount of money each month, known as your insurance premium, for a potentially much larger sum of money, which could be beyond your means to pay in the event you become seriously ill or injured.

 Still, many Americans do not have adequate health coverage.
 In fact, nearly 25 percent of California residents went without health insurance coverage for all or part of 2009.

 While insurance premiums may be hard to digest when we aren’t ill or injured, we typically forget all about that “wasted” money when faced with a serious medical condition.

 For example, a trip to the emergency room could easily cost you thousands if you don’t have health insurance coverage.
 With health insurance coverage in place, a large portion of that trip would be covered, subject to a deductible.

 If you don’t have health insurance, every dime comes out of your own pocket.

 Before you try to calculate your current monthly premium versus the ER trip, remember the keyword here is “emergency,” which means you didn’t know it was going to happen.